 1 Sham marriages have been for long a scourge and a means by which people traffickers and other criminals earn illicit fortunes for arranging them.
-Recent changes in the law have made it necessary to issue a new briefing paper on the subject, superseding the three previous papers, 8.13, 8.38 and 8.49.
-At the same time a revised version of briefing paper 8.9 “Immigration and marriage – the legal position” is being issued.Definitions
+Recent changes in the law have made it necessary to issue a new briefing paper on the subject, superseding the three previous papers, 8.13, 8.38 and 8.49 (now deleted).
+At the same time a revised version of Legal Paper MW 68 “Immigration and marriage – the legal position” is being issued.Definitions

 2 Section 24(5) of the Immigration and Asylum Act 1999 provides the following definition: